MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 To set up Azure Active Directory for use with Azure DevOps Services, see [Connect your organization to Azure Active Directory](../accounts/connect-organization-to-azure-ad.md).

-> [!NOTE]
-> When your organization is connected to Azure Active Directory, there are a number of organization policies which you can enable or disabled to secure your organization.
-To learn more, see [About security, authentication, and authorization, Security-policies](about-security-identity.md#security-policies).
+When your organization is connected to Azure Active Directory, there are many organization policies which you can enable or disable to secure your organization.
+For more information, see [About security, authentication, and authorization, Security-policies](about-security-identity.md#security-policies).

 To manage organizational access with Azure AD, refer to the following articles: